programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 Next, load the files for analysis into your Google Drive.
 To complete this step, you must have the files of interest saved in a folder on your local machine.
 Once you run the line of code below, a button will pop up directing you to “Choose Files” – click the button and a file explorer box will pop up.
 From here, navigate to the folder where you have stored the papers (.txt files), select all files of interest, and click “Open.”
 The files will then be uploaded to your Google Drive.
 You will see the upload complete as output of your cell and can access the files by clicking the file icon in the bar on the left-hand side of the notebook.

-{% figure.html filename="CORPUS-ANALYSIS-WITH-SPACY3.png" caption="Figure 3: Files uploaded and saved to Google Drive" %}
+{% include figure.html filename="CORPUS-ANALYSIS-WITH-SPACY3.png" caption="Figure 3: Files uploaded and saved to Google Drive" %}

 Now we have files upon which we can perform analysis.
 To check what form of data we are working with, use the type() function.
 It should return that your files are contained in a dictionary, where keys are the file names and values are the content of each file.